ideawu/ssdb-docs/src/config.md

 <div class="alert alert-danger">
     Listen to <code>0.0.0.0</code> without network restriction is often a security issue, any one can access to your data!
 You can use iptables as well.
 </div>

 ---

+## Readonly mode

+	server:
+    	readonly: yes|no

+SSDB server can be configured as readonly mode, if SSDB is running in readonly mode, any write operation command will rejected by the server:

+	ssdb 127.0.0.1:8888> set a 2
+	client_error: Forbidden Command: set
+	(0.000 sec)

+The default option is not set, that is SSDB server works in readwrite mode.

+---